Wildfire on Southern California coast threatens 4,000 homes

 | CAMARILLO, California

-More firefighters were said to be on the way and fire officials said they hoped that diminishing winds and higher humidity would help them make headway overnight and on Saturday.

-Fire managers said they expected it would take until next Monday to fully contain the blaze, which sent a pall of thick smoke drifting over the beach community of Malibu and farther inland across Los Angeles County.
+Fire managers said they expected it would take until next Monday to achieve full containment of the blaze, which sent a pall of thick smoke drifting over the beach community of Malibu and farther inland across Los Angeles County.

 Several farm buildings and recreational vehicles were engulfed and fire officials said 15 homes were damaged, along with five commercial properties.
-While 25 outbuildings were destroyed, no residential structures were lost and no injuries had been reported.
+While 25 outbuildings were destroyed, no residential structures were lost and no injuries had been reported to firefighters or civilians.

 Some 4,000 homes were considered threatened, with evacuations ordered for about a quarter of those residences, the Ventura County fire and sheriff's departments said.